Thriving on Home Hemodialysis: Tips from 5 Inspiring Patients

 In-center dialysis was a cold, impersonal and frightening experience for Joseph and his wife and care partner Sima.
 The inflexible, often very-early-morning schedule they were on felt like a punishment, and traveling back and forth to the clinic was time-consuming.
 The whole experience was difficult and dehumanizing for Joseph, and by late last year, he was not in a good place mentally or physically.
 “He didn’t want to go to treatment anymore, and our children and I, and other family and friends, were trying to convince him to keep going,” says Sima.

 Achieving a high quality of life and having the time and energy to do the activities you enjoy while on dialysis is the entire point, right?
-Two patients describe their experience:
+Two patients describe from their own experiences how home hemodialysis frees up time for the important things in life:

 Melvin & Cleo